Research & Treatment

 Our Treatment Focus

-Center for Change specializes in the treatment of women because they represent 90-95 percent of the population suffering from eating disorders.
+Recent research shows that approximately 75% of people diagnosed with eating disorders are females.
 Many of the women treated have conditions that have progressed to the point where they are unable to function independently or effectively in their family, work, school or social settings.

 Our Research Department’s Mission

 The mission of Center for Change’s research department is to conduct research and collect data that will (1) document the effectiveness of the Center’s treatment programs, (2) help increase the effectiveness of the Center’s treatment programs, (3) give the Center recognition in the eating disorders treatment field, and (4) contribute to new discoveries and better understanding about how to effectively treat eating disorders.

 The personnel in the Center for Change research department believe that it is essential for professionals who treat patients with eating disorders to monitor the effectiveness and outcomes of their interventions with carefully conducted research.
 We believe that research is essential for documenting and improving the effectiveness of eating disorder treatment programs and for increasing professionals’ understanding of these disorders.
 We believe that as the findings of our research, and the research of others, is made available to the treatment staff at Center for Change, the effectiveness of the Center’s treatment programs will continue to increase.
 We also believe that our research may contribute to other professionals’ ability to more effectively treat patients with eating disorders.

 The Research Department at Center for Change includes: